gosuai/ue4-sdk-purchase-personalise/README.md

 ## how it works:
-SDK connects to players' in-shop behaviour and expects per `player_id` recommendation request.
-Gosu.ai Personalisation Service now builds, chooses and updates your game recommendation models.
+SDK connects to players' in-shop behaviour and expects per `player_id` recommendation request.GosuTag Purchase Personalisation Service now builds, chooses and updates your game recommendation models.
 SDK fetches a list of in-game shop items sorted by purchase probability for that particular `player_id`.
 These items are now cached and available for preferred scenario within your in-game shop.
 As more players are enjoying your game more your recommendations become even better over time.
 Best part is as soon as new items become available there's no need to do anything special, SDK will pick them up automatically

 ## most used scenarios: